-What pressures do we know Campbellton
+What pressures do we know Campbelltown will face in the next 10 years?

 Campbelltown's growing population - We currently estimate that the population of Campbelltown City will reach approximately 270,000 people by the year 2036, however there is potential for that to exceed 300,000 people.